School of Arts and Humanities

-Students are formally advanced to PhD candidacy when they have successfully completed the qualifying examinations and received final approval for dissertation topics.
-A student may submit a preliminary dissertation proposal for consideration during the oral section of the qualifying examination.
+Students are formally advanced to PhD candidacy when they have successfully completed the doctoral field examinations and received final approval for dissertation topics.
+A student may submit a preliminary dissertation proposal for consideration during the oral section of the doctoral field examination.
 In any case, after that examination, a four-person supervising committee is formed, normally from the examining committee plus another regular faculty member proposed by the student, to oversee dissertation work.
 The supervising committee must then approve a formal dissertation proposal before the student submits it to the Graduate Studies Committee for final approval.

-Each candidate then writes a doctoral dissertation, which is supervised and defended according to general university regulation.
-Every student must register for a minimum of nine semester credit hours of dissertation credit in two successive semesters and must maintain continuous enrollment thereafter for at least three semester credit hours during consecutive long semesters until the degree is completed.
+Each candidate then writes a doctoral dissertation, which is supervised and defended according to general University regulations.
+Every student must register for a minimum of nine dissertation semester credit hours in two successive semesters and must maintain continuous enrollment thereafter for at least three semester credit hours during consecutive long semesters until the degree is completed.
 Any exception to this requirement is granted only by petition to the school's Associate Dean for Graduate Studies.